abakarbessy/tinder-bot/README.md

 To Do:
 * Make the username and password not hardcoded
 * Make strategy to swipe.
 At the moment only swipe left
-* store username somewhere
+* store username of the swiped card somewhere
-* exception handling for any pop up or match in the ui
-* put some random factor (avoid ban)
 * send default message to matches
 * stop when there is no one in the area